dhellmann/pymotw-3/source/time/index.rst

     :caption:
     :start-after: #end_pymotw_header

-The epoch is the start of measurement for time, which for UNIX systems is 0:00 on January 1, 1970.
+The epoch is the start of measurement for time, which for Unix systems is 0:00 on January 1, 1970.
 Although the value is always a float, actual precision is platform-dependent.